 Overnight: Can Tho | Breakfast, Lunch

-Can Tho - Saigon.
-Early this morning we visit the lively Cai Rang floating market and drive to Saigon.
-On a walking tour of the city we’ll visit the Notre Dame Cathedral, Old Post office and the sombering War Remnants Museum.
-Evening at leisure.
+Can Tho - Ho Chi Minh City.
+Early this morning we visit the lively Cai Rang floating market and drive to Ho Chi Minh City (aka Saigon).
+On our walking tour of Ho Chi Minh City we see the Notre Dame Cathedral and the Old Post Office before visiting the sobering War Remnants Museum.

 Chu Chi Tunnels, Phnom Penh

 Ho Chi Minh City - Phnom Penh.
 This morning we visit the famous Cu Chi Tunnels, a sprawling underground network of tunnels and living quarters used by the Viet Cong during the war.
 Then we drive to the Cambodian border (crossing at Moc Bai/Bavet) and continue on to the capital of Phnom Penh.
 Today the nation’s capital offers a bustling mix of Asia’s past and present, a city quickly taking its place amongst the trendy capitals of the region with superb restaurants and a number of attractions.